 Why is a lavender bath relaxing?

-Science Today confirmed that smelling lavender is the key to getting the relaxation benefits.
-The key is a chemical called linalool that is found in the essential oil.
-It's the actual smell of the linalool that affects the mood, not the absorption of the chemical.
+The key to the fragrance is a chemical called linalool that is found in the essential oil.
+It’s the actual smell of the linalool that affects the mood, not the absorption of the chemical.
 So what better way to smell it and reap the relaxing benefits than taking a nice lavender bath soak?

 Is an essential oil bath soak safe during pregnancy?